Auchenflower, an inner riverside suburb of Brisbane, is 3.5 km west of the CBD on Milton Road.

 The subdivision of the Auchenflower estate (1903) anticipated the opening of the electric tram line along Milton Road the following year, and from 1900 to 1913 about 700 allotments in various estates were sold.
 Auchenflower became a commuter suburb, interspersed with vacant land and dairy agistments along River Road (or Coronation Drive, as it was renamed in 1937).

 Auchenflower's colonial and prewar demography has changed.
 The Presbyterian and Methodist churches have been converted to a kindergarten and an Apostolic Church.
 The Chinese community, which once had market gardens in the suburb's lower lying areas, established a Chinese Club in 1957, but it closed in 1982.
 Numerous Queenslander houses have been replaced by units and apartments, all a short run by rail, bus or City Cat ferry (1996) from the city or the university.
 Commercial high-rise and office park developments have grown in recent decades, beginning with the Equitable Life building (1974), and extending down Coronation Drive from Milton.
-In 2006 54.5% of Auchenflower's dwellings were flats, units or apartments.
+At the 2011 census 52.6% of Auchenflower's dwellings were flats, units or apartments.

 Despite upstream flood mitigation, the flood in January 2011 invaded the old stream-bed tributaries of the Brisbane River.
 Moorlands Park and adjacent land succumbed yet again.
 Dunmore Park (and adjacent land in Milton) were similarly affected.
 During the devastating 1893 flood, waters rose over the rail lines at Auchenflower.